The Sender-Excited Secret Key Agreement Model: Capacity, Reliability and Secrecy Exponents: Proofs of Results in Section

 In \eqref{eq.jensensB} we note that the first term is not a function of $\calC$.
 Using the concavity of $x\mapsto x^{\alpha}$ (for $\alpha \in [0,1]$), we move both the sum over $(m,x^n)$ and the expectation over codebooks inside the function, a step justified by Jensen's Inequality.

 In~(\ref{eq.randomBinning}) we apply the uniformly random design of the binning functions.
 Since $(m,x^n) \neq (m',x'^n)$ {\em for every} term in the sum, each of the indicator functions equals the (fixed) pair $(\kA, \phi)$ with equal probability and independently.
 Thus, the probability that {\em both} equal $(\kA, \phi)$ is the square (by the independence) of the reciprocal of the number of possibilities (by the uniformity), i.e., $\rvE_{\scC} [ \indD \indE ] = (|\calK||\alppmsg|)^{-2}$.
 In \eqref{eqn:pull_out}, we pulled out $(|\calK||\alppmsg|)^{-\alpha}$.
-Finally, noting that $p(m,x^n|z^n) p(m', x'^n|z^n)$ is a well defined (conditional) probability mass function and that we are missing one term in the double sum.
+Finally, we note that $p(m,x^n|z^n) p(m', x'^n|z^n)$ is a well defined (conditional) pmf and that we are missing one term in the double sum.
 Hence, we get \eqref{eq.unityUpperBnd} by upper bounding the double sum by one.

 Substituting~\eqref{eq.unityUpperBnd} back into~\eqref{eqn:renyi_lb} gives